kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

    - "publicReadWrite": Read/Write, same as `ro` with the addition of PutObject being allowed.
 > Note: does not reflect or alter the backing storage ACLs or IAM policies.
 7. `bucketClassName`: Name of the associated bucket class.
-8. `bucketRequest`: Name and namespace of the associated `BucketRequest`.
+8. `bucketRequest`: an `objectReference` containing the name, namespace and UID of the associated `BucketRequest`.
 9. `allowedNamespaces`: a list of namespaces that are permitted to either create new buckets or to access existing buckets.
 10. `protocol`: The protocol the application will use to access the backend storage.
    - `protocolSignature`: Specifies the protocol targeted by this Bucket instance.
 One of: